syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

   OffsetY = 150,
 };

-//Add Swimlane to Swimlanes property of the Diagram (diagram.Swimlanes as SwimlaneCollection).Add(swimlane);
+//Add Swimlane to the Swimlanes property of the Diagram (diagram.Swimlanes as SwimlaneCollection).Add(swimlane);

 {% endhighlight %}
 {% endtabs %}

-Now, swimlane will be as follows.
+Now, the swimlane will be as follows.

 ![Add swimlane](Swimlane-images/Swimlane_Empty.PNG)